dynamsoft-docs/barcode-reader-docs/performance/flexibility-extensibility.md

 # What makes Dynamsoft Barcode Reader flexible and extensible

 In this article, we will explain in detail what makes Dynamsoft Barcode Reader (Abbreviated as "DBR") flexible and extensible.
-The most critical design is the **parameter template**.
+The most critical design is the **parameters template**.

-## Parameter Template
+## Parameters Template

-DBR classifies and organizes a series of algorithm/result control parameters to form a flexible and extensible **parameter template**.
+DBR classifies and organizes a series of algorithm/result control parameters to form a flexible and extensible **parameters template**.
 The **top-level objects**, as a set of **detailed parameters**, are organized as three parts: `ImageParameter`, `RegionDefinition`, and `FormatSpecification`.
 - `ImageParameter` is used to specify the preprocessing/localization/decoding/postprocessing parameters on the target image.
 The value of the `ImageParameter.Name` field is the unique identifier of the `ImageParameter`.
 - `RegionDefinition` is used to specify a decoding region.
 It is also used to specify the decoding parameters in this area.
 The value of the `RegionDefinition.Name` field is the unique identifier of `RegionDefinition`.
 - `FormatSpecification` is used to specify a barcode format.
 It is also used to specify the decoding parameters of this barcode format.
 The value of the `FormatSpecification.Name` field is the unique identifier of `FormatSpecification`.